The final pours of our CLARITY crystal candle are here — and once they’re gone, they’re gone.

 But humility is where integration begins.

-At some point, I had to admit that what I was calling growth was often avoidance dressed in beautiful language.
-I wasn’t lacking belief.
+I wasn't lacking belief.
 I was resisting commitment.
-I wasn’t waiting for timing.
+I wasn't waiting for timing.
 I was waiting to feel exceptional.

 Nothing shifts until you stop chasing elevation and start building capacity.